-SMRT Link is the web-based end-to-end workflow manager for the Sequel[®] Systems.
+SMRT Link is the web-based end-to-end workflow manager for the Sequel II systems and Sequel IIe systems.
 It includes software applications for designing and monitoring sequencing runs, and analyzing and managing sequence data.
-SMRT Link provides a web interface that can control multiple Sequel Systems.
+SMRT Link provides a web interface that can control multiple Sequel II systems and Sequel IIe systems.

-SMRT Link is the primary access point for applications used by researchers, laboratory technicians, instrument operators, and bioinformaticians for various interactions with applications related to the Sequel platform.
+SMRT Link is the primary access point for applications used by researchers, laboratory technicians, instrument operators, and bioinformaticians for various interactions with applications related to the Sequel II platform.
 The applications include:

-- Sample Setup: Calculate binding and annealing reactions for preparing DNA samples for use on the Sequel Systems. - Run Design: Design runs and create and/or import sample sheets which become available on the Sequel Systems. - Run QC: Monitor run progress, status and quality metrics. - Data Management: Create Projects and Data Sets; manage access permissions for Projects and users; generate QC reports for Data Sets; view, import, export, or delete sequence, reference, and barcode files. - SMRT® Analysis: Perform multiple types of secondary analysis, including sequence alignment, variant detection, de novo assembly, structural variant calling, and RNA analysis.
+- Sample Setup: Calculate binding and annealing reactions for preparing DNA samples for use on the Sequel II and Sequel IIe systems. - Run Design: Design runs and create and/or import sample sheets which become available on the Sequel II systems and Sequel IIe systems. - Run QC: Monitor run progress, status and quality metrics. - Data Management: Create Projects and Data Sets; manage access permissions for Projects and users; generate QC reports for Data Sets; view, import, export, or delete sequence, reference, and barcode files. - SMRT[®] Analysis: Perform multiple types of secondary analysis, including sequence alignment, variant detection, de novo assembly, structural variant calling, and RNA analysis.

-Note: SMRT Link and the Sequel Systems are for research use only (RUO).
+Note: SMRT Link and the Sequel II systems and Sequel IIe systems are for research use only (RUO).